rkweehinzmann/user-documentation/docs/backendconfig/index.md

 ```
 ### How to configure LDAP
 Here are some details that are currently unknown to the author.

+### How to configure OIDC
+Here are some details that are currently unknown to the author.

+### How to configure DOI minting
+In SciCat one can publish selected datasets that triggers a DOI minting process.
+Find [here](dois.md) a short introduction and instructions how to set up such a service.
+SciCat also has the option to make datasets publicly available, if you wish to do that follow [this Link](toBeWritten.md)

 ## More advanced options